stefhk3/nmrfilter/README.md

 #Use of respredict

 If you want to use the respredict prediction (https://jcheminf.biomedcentral.com/articles/10.1186/s13321-019-0374-3) giving better results, you need to install more packages.
 The easiest way is to use the two yaml files environment-cpu.yml (for usage of the CPU only) or environment.yml (for using the GPU).
 They use Anaconda to install an environment.
-The command is `conda env create --name nmrfilter -f environment.cpu.yaml` respectively `conda env create --name nmrfilter -f environment.yaml`.
+The command is `conda env create  -f environment-cpu.yml` respectively `conda env create -f environment.yml`.
 You can then activate the environment with `conda activate nmrfilter`.

 #Running